terryspitz/dactyl-font/README.md

 ## Font import formats

-[FontForge](https://fontforge.org/en-US) is an open-source font editor which supports Spiro, which requires I write files in its native format, then import and generate TTF fonts.
-It's also useful to interact with the outlines in here, any it has many validation and viewing features.
+[FontForge](https://fontforge.org/en-US) is an open-source font editor which supports Spiro.

+Since font interop formats don't seem to support spiros I write files in FontForge native format, then import and generate TTF fonts.
-Other font interop formats don't support spiros:
+FontForge is useful to interact with the letter glyphs: it has great validation, viewing and editing features.

 http://designwithfontforge.com/en-US/Importing_Glyphs_from_Other_Programs.html